-The Council is exposed to risk in terms of its exposure to interest rate movements on its borrowings and investments.
+The Council is exposed to interest rate movements on its borrowings and investments.
 Movements in interest rates have a complex impact on the Council, depending on how variable and fixed interest rates move across differing financial instrument periods.
 For instance, a rise in variable and fixed interest rates would have the following effects: